Founder & Chair, Dream Project

 Horatio Alger Association

-Dawn received a Dual Master’s degree from the University of Kent in Brussels in International Conflict and Security, and Virginia Tech in Public and International Affairs.
-She received a B.A. from Virginia Tech in Political science.
-Through these studies, and her time living, studying and working in Brussels and Hong Kong, she gained a deep interest in immigration, refugees and education.
+Dawn received a Dual Master’s Degree from the University of Kent in Brussels in International Conflict and Security and Virginia Tech in Public and International Affairs.
+She also received a B.A. from Virginia Tech in Political Science.
+Throughout these studies and her time living, studying, and working in Brussels and Hong Kong, she gained a deep interest in immigration, refugees and education.

-After graduating with her second Master’s Degree, Dawn went to work for the Horatio Alger Association, administering scholarships and supporting partnerships and scholar services.
-This gave her the skills and expertise she needed to join the Dream Project as a Board Member in July 2018, where she now assists the Dream Project with their scholarship program, Annual Summit, and other events.
+After graduating with her second master’s, Dawn went to work for the Horatio Alger Association administering scholarships and supporting partnerships and scholar services.
+This gave her the skills and expertise she needed to join the Dream Project as a board member in July 2018, where she now assists with the scholarship program, annual Summit, and other events.

 Ann A. Kennedy, Ph.D., joined the Dream Project Board in 2016.
-She is a teacher at Arlington Community High School and an adjunct professor of Linguistics at Georgetown University.
+She has retired from teaching at Arlington Community High School and continues to teach as an adjunct professor at Georgetown University.
 She has been GMU’s CEHD Alumnus of the Year, Greater Washington Reading Council’s Teacher of the Year, and a Fulbright Scholar.
-Her educational travels have taken her to Jamaica, Guatemala, Thailand, Vietnam, and Cuba; she is active in international organizations that encourage educational opportunities for women in Senegal and Liberia.
-Her current research focuses on the development and acceleration of academic skills for adolescent and young adult English learners to prepare them for post-secondary education.
+Her educational travels have taken her to Jamaica, India, Guatemala, Thailand, Brazil, South Africa, the Dominican Republic, Puerto Rico, Vietnam, and Cuba; she is active in international organizations that encourage educational opportunities for women in Senegal and South Africa.
+Her current research focuses on the development and acceleration of academic skills for English learners.

 Former Graduate School Advisor